Young Artist Programme

 — (SongEasel Young Artist, 2021)

-Recent opportunities for SongEasel Young Artists have included:
+Opportunities for SongEasel Young Artists have included:

-• Masterclasses with Laurent Naouri (2022), Ailish Tynan (2022), & Keval Shah (2023)
+• Masterclasses with Laurent Naouri (2022), Ailish Tynan (2022), Keval Shah (2023), Roy Howat (2024) and Roderick Williams OBE (2024).

 • Engagement opportunities with Lewisham’s elderly residents in partnership with Ageing Well Lewisham, curated by Libby Burgess, Sholto Kynoch and Jocelyn Freeman (2023)